Animal welfare at Waitrose

 Across the Waitrose Supply chain, we have formed a cross species Responsible Animal Health Group to share best practice in this area.
 One specific area of concern is the use of critically important antibiotics (CIAs), which we define in line with the World Health Organisation (WHO)/European Medicines Agency (EMA) recommendations with the addition of Colistin.
 CIAs are rarely prescribed and none of our supply chains ever use Colistin to treat livestock.
 All our own label supply chains are working with urgency towards continuous and significant year on year reductions in usage of all antibiotics and have pledged to end the use of all CIAs as soon as possible.

-Our supply chains are focusing on the collation of antibiotic useage data for all livestock and aquaculture and are prioritising a greater emphasis on preventative screening for disease.
+Our supply chains are focusing on the collation of antibiotic usage data for all livestock and aquaculture and are prioritising a greater emphasis on preventative screening for disease and the use of vaccination to prevent disease occurring.

 Antibiotic usage data